A message that has been hidden through the use of a code is automatically of greater interest than one that can be instantly read.

 The transposition intervals used by the B-flat clarinet and F trumpet are a major second and a perfect fourth respectively.
-Those two numbers—2 and 4—may be viewed as a coded reference to the twenty-four letters in the covert Theme’s complete German title.
+Those two numbers — 2 and 4 — may be viewed as a coded reference to the twenty-four letters in the covert Theme’s complete German title.
 The number twenty-four is granted a subtle but perceptible emphasis throughout the Enigma Theme.
-It is the precise number of melody notes in the Enigma Theme’s opening six bars which encode the complete title of the covert Theme using a musical Polybius box cipher.
-In 1896—two years before he embarked on the Enigma Variations—Elgar intently studied the Polybius box cipher as documented in Chapter 3 of Craig P. Bauer’s history of cryptography, Unsolved!
+It is the precise number of melody notes in the Enigma Theme’s opening six bars that encode the complete title of the covert Theme using a musical Polybius box cipher.
+In 1896 — two years before he embarked on the Enigma Variations — Elgar intently studied the Polybius box cipher as documented in Chapter 3 of Craig P. Bauer’s history of cryptography, Unsolved!

 The riddle posed by the three asterisks forming the title for Variation XIII is further answered by the first letters of the titles immediately preceding and following that movement.
 Known as the Letter Cluster Cipher, the first letters of the titles for Variations XII (B. G. N.) and XIV (E. D. U. and Finale) are an anagram of the initials of the covert Theme, Ein feste Burg.
 This linguistic twist is undoubtedly the reason Elgar used a German derivation of his name (Eduard) for his initials in Variation XIV.
 The German title for the covert Theme would also explain why Elgar directed his only German friend portrayed in the Enigma Variations, August Jaeger, to pencil in the word Enigma on the original score.
 The term Enigma is spelled the same in English and German.

-There are other conspicuous appearances of the letters E, F and B in the full score of the Enigma Variations.
-On the first and final pages of the Master Score, Elgar wrote the FEb as an abbreviation for the month of February.
-Elgar capitalized the E in FEb because it is the first letter in the covert Theme’s title.
+There are other conspicuous appearances of the letters E, F and B on the full score of the Enigma Variations.
+On the first and final pages of the Master Score, Elgar wrote the “FEb” as an abbreviation for the month February.
+Elgar capitalized the E in “FEb” because it is the first letter in the covert Theme’s title.

 On the last page of the appended Finale completed in July 1899, Elgar again incorporated those same three letters as an acrostic anagram based on the first of three words written in close proximity to one another.
 Near the word Fine, Elgar signed his name and noted the location as Birchwood Lodge.
 The first letters of these three adjacent terms (Edward Elgar, Fine, and Birchwood Lodge) are an anagram of the covert Theme’s initials.